 The idea behind the mindfulness is that when you are learning how to fold the shape, it really makes you focus and remain in the moment (something I’m sure we will all struggle with!).
 Then, once you have learnt the shape, you can fold it from memory and learn to meditate on the shapes and folds.
 I think this is such a good idea, as like with the colouring books this is something to keep the mind calm and at the end you actually have something physical which you have created.

 Our next stop was to block printing, and let me tell you, I haven’t used paint since I was at school!!
 We did this with the lovely Tea and Crafting company.
 Essentially it involves creating your own print – using foam and acrylic.
 As creativity isn’t my strongest point, I went for the good old double triangle.
 We then used the print, dabbed in paint and used a bit of strength to print on a file.
+While it’s obviously much easier to hire one of these cheap London printing companies if you want something printed professionally, this block printing was so much fun!
 I eventually managed to keep it straight and it was rather satisfying and I think it turned out and looked pretty good by the time I was finished!
 It is definitely an easy way to decorate something even if you aren’t the most arty of people!

 And look at all the other files which other arty bloggers made, I think they look so fabulous!